DaudAhmad0303/guide-from-generating-ssh-key-to-deploying-spring-bot-app/README.md

 Firewall reloaded
 ```

-And we're done with enabling SSH on ubuntu.
+And we're done with enabling SSH on Ubuntu.

 ---

 ### Generating SSH Key on Ubuntu step by step:

 #### 1. Checking whether the SSH Key already generated
-To verify, whether you previously generated any SSH Key, try searching for it using following command:
+To verify, whether you previously generated any SSH Key, try searching for it using the following command:
 ```
 ls -l ~/.ssh/id_*.pub
 ```